ory/docs/docs/kratos/configuring.md

 you specify the path to the config file via the `--config` flag.
 For more in-depth info run `kratos help`.
 We recommend you name your configuration file `kratos.(json|yml|yaml|toml)`.
-This will enable automatic validation and code completion in VSCode, JetBrains' IDEs and other tools that utilise [schemastore.org](https://www.schemastore.org/json/) JSON schemas.
+This will enable automatic validation and code completion in VSCode, JetBrains' IDEs and other tools that utilize [schemastore.org](https://www.schemastore.org/json/) JSON schemas.
 Alternatively you can add the schema mapping manually as well.
 It's recommended to prevent leaking of secrets by setting sensitive values via environmental variables as